 How do I apply for a grant?

 In order to apply for a grant, you must be between the ages of 21 to 39, living in the United States, and finished with your active treatment.
-The online, two-part application is available twice a year - in January and June.
+The onlineapplication is available twice a year - in January and July.

 What can I do if I need assistance now?